ByteRookie/AGS_Service/README.md

 * **default_on** – Start enabled on boot.
 Default `false`.
 * **static_name** – Custom name for the AGS Media Player.
 Default `none`.
 * **disable_Tv_Source** – Hide TV source in the static source list.
 Default `false`.
+* **ott_device** – Optional.
+For TVs that actually play through a separate streaming box or console.
+Specify the external player's entity ID so AGS pulls play/pause controls and media info from that device whenever the TV is active (`ON TV`).

 ### Reference configuration